How to Find Peace in a Noisy World

 Whatever you’re feeling, just say it in words while you’re tapping.
 Then check in with yourself to see how you feel about turning off at least one notification.
 A little better?
 Are you willing to at least try?

 Two weeks ago I couldn’t imagine not checking Facebook about 30 times a day.
 Seriously.
-Now with my notifications off, I remind myself to check my business page on Facebook twice a day.
+Now with my notifications off, I remind myself to check my business page on Facebook once or twice a day.
 And I feel so much better.
 It feels great not getting caught up in the drama.

 Give it a try for three days.
 See how you feel.
 Tap as needed to feel better.
 And let me know how it goes.